fossasia/eventyay-tickets/doc/administrator/commands.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``regenerate_css`` command regenerates only the custom CSS for events.
 It
-only runs for events with a specified custom color, or custom uploaded styles.
+only runs for events with a specified custom colour, or custom uploaded styles.
 You can specify an event slug with ``--event``.
 If no event is specified, the
 files for all relevant events will be rebuilt.